solelena/PSReliP/README.md

   Using Plotly in conjunction with the [‘manhattanly’ R package](https://github.com/sahirbhatnagar/manhattanly/), we created Manhattan plots for the Wright's fixation index (FST) analysis results.
 In these plots, the genetic variants are plotted with per-variant FST values against their genomic position.
 Manhattan plots implemented with the ‘manhattanly’ package have the advantage of including extra annotation information to each point of these plots.<br>
   Using Plotly in conjunction with the [‘heatmaply’ R package](https://github.com/talgalili/heatmaply/), we created heatmaps of IBS distances, genetic relationships, and kinship coefficients across all individuals (samples).
 Interactive heatmaps have the capability of zooming into a region of interest and allow the checking of values by hovering the mouse over a cell.<br>
   To visualize the basic statistics of the samples, along with the charts, we also created tables with the [‘DT’ (DataTables) R package](https://github.com/rstudio/DT/), which allows users to display their data as tables in the HTML pages and provides filtering, sorting, searching, and other features in the tables.
-### ***Implementation of the PSReIP pipeline***
+### ***Implementation of the PSReliP pipeline***
 <img src="https://github.com/solelena/PSReliP/blob/main/Images/pipeline_implementation.png" width=100% height=100%>

 ## Installation
 - Install PLINK (1.9 and 2.0) in UNIX/Linux based OS.
 - Create a directory in your home directory you would like to install the PSReliP pipeline.
-- Copy the [PSReliP pipeline folder](./psrelip_pipeline) containing shell scripts, the configuration file, Perl programs, and Shiny app.R files into the directory you created.
+- Copy the files and the 'program_files' folder contained in the [PSReliP pipeline](./psrelip_pipeline) folder, which includes the two shell scripts, the configuration file, Perl programs and Shiny app.R files to the directory you created.
+This directory is the installation directory of the pipeline and must be specified in the "TOOL_INSTALL_DIR" parameter in the [configuration file](./psrelip_pipeline/psrelip.config).
+It is important to leave the names and structure of the 'program_files' folder in this directory.
+The two shell scripts and the configuration file can be renamed and placed in any directory.
+The path to the configuration file must be specified in both shell scripts.
-- Edit the [configuration file](./psrelip_pipeline/psrelip.config) and specify the path to the PLINK executables (1.9 and 2.0), the pipeline installation directory, the working directory, the input files and the parameter values used in the analysis and visualization processes.
+- Edit the [configuration file](./psrelip_pipeline/psrelip.config) and specify the path to the PLINK executables (1.9 and 2.0), the pipeline installation directory explained above, the working directory, the input files and the parameter values used in the analysis and visualization processes.
 - Install the necessary R packages in a UNIX/Linux-based OS if you want to run the Shiny app on a [Shiny Server](https://github.com/rstudio/shiny-server), or in RStudio if you want to run the Shiny app in a desktop version of [RStudio](https://www.rstudio.com/products/rstudio/).
 ## Version Requirements
 - PLINK 1.9: 19 Oct 2020 or later.